 Charming, small stave church.
-Located by West Telemark Museum Eidsborg.
+Located by West Telemark Museum in Eidsborg.

-This small and fair stave church is located close to West Telemark Museum, location Eidsborg.
+This small stave church is located close to West Telemark Museum, location Eidsborg.

 Take a guided journey through 800 years of history… Hear about the Stave Church and the changes in beliefs and conventions over this period.

 Learn about the legend of the Holy St. Nicholas.
 The church was dedicated to St.Nicolaus (locally called Nikuls), and a statue of this saint was very central in a local culture that remained well into the 1700s.

 The Eidsborg Stave Church is believed to be built between 1250 and 1270 and is one of the best preserved examples of 28 protected stave churches in Norway this is quite a contrast to the Middle Ages when there were more than 1000 stave churches in the country.
 This unique building form is seen as Norway’s contribution to world architecture.